AnyHooks/AnyHooks/CODE.md

 1. **Dot Files**: Use dot files to store preferences.
 2. **Scope**: Allow for global (`--global`) and local (`--local`) preferences.

-### Checklist for Developers

-- [ ] Are preferences stored in dot files?
-- [ ] Is there an option for global and local preferences?

-### AI-Based Code Verification

-To verify if your script handles preferences correctly, you can use the following text to ask the AI:

-> "Please analyze the code to ensure it handles preferences correctly, focusing on storage in dot files and scope options."

 ### Example

 ```bash